VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 # ISS Tracker
 Have you ever thought about the International Space Station?
 The permanently manned spacecraft in low orbit of the Earth that travels around the Earth at 17,500 miles per hour and is home to many astronauts and cosmonauts?
-Have you wondered where it is
+Have you wondered what latitude and longitude it is directly above?
+Well, the ISS Tracker does exactly that!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|